Skip to main content

 A risk assessment identifies hazards and plans how to mitigate them before the investigation begins.
 The standard tool is the risk matrix: likelihood multiplied by consequence.

-What is ethical considerations?
+What are ethical considerations?

 Show answer